 Morgoth et Consortes

-Orcs and Trolls form the common soldiery of Angband [Note that, while these seemingly do not differ from their later antecedents, Uruk-hai and Olog-hai do not yet exist, being bred by Sauron only in the late Third Age.]
+Orcs and Trolls form the common soldiery of Angband.
+[Note that, while these seemingly do not differ from their kin of later eras, Uruk-hai and Olog-hai do not yet exist, being bred by Saruman and Sauron only in the late Third Age.]

 Following the Dagor Bragollach in 455 YS (Years of the Sun, that is, after the first sunrise), Morgoth acquires many Elven and Mannish prisoners, some of whom have their wills crushed by his power and are transformed into obedient servants.
 Occasionally he sends such individuals back to their homelands to spy or spread lies.
 Only a hero like Húrin Thalion is able to resist such power, but even he gets spiritually injured by his many years in captivity.